nilammadankar/nilammadankar/README.md

 💼 Work Experience
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

+🏢 CloudOps Engineer (Cloud) — HotelKey India

+● Automated the build process using Jenkins, establishing a streamlined CI/CD pipeline for continuous build and deployment.

+● Created Dockerfiles, built container images, and pushed them to a private Docker registry to containerize applications.

+● Implemented Infrastructure as Code using Terraform to provision and manage cloud resources, improving consistency and team collaboration.

+● Managed application deployment using Kubernetes and Helm Charts, enabling container orchestration, scaling, and high availability.

+● Designed and implemented monitoring solutions for critical services using Prometheus, Grafana, and AWS CloudWatch, enabling real-time visibility and actionable insights.

+● Configured intelligent alerting rules and thresholds based on performance metrics, error rates, and availability indicators to support proactive incident response.

 <!--
 **nilammadankar/nilammadankar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.